-Always ensure that you trim the wick (which cooled) to 3/16" or 5mm before lighting or relighting your candle.
-Although every wick we offer is self-burning, keeping your wick trimmed on any of our candles (with the exception of tealights, votives and emergency candles) will ensure a clean, even burn as well as managing the flame height which will in turn manage the width of the wax pool.
+Always ensure that you trim the wick (when cooled) to 3/16" or 5mm before lighting or relighting your candle.
+Although every wick we offer is self-burning, keeping your wick trimmed on any of our candles will ensure a clean, even burn as well as managing the flame height which will in turn manage the width of the wax pool.

 "Hugging" our beeswax candles

 We love hugs!
 But seriously, hugging a candle simply means pushing the softened walls of the candle in towards the centre (into the pool of wax).
 This raises the level of the wax pool, thus shortening the height of wick and adding longevity to your burn before needing to trim the wick.
 Hugging beeswax candles also widens the edge of the candle walls.
 This ensures that the pool of liquid beeswax will not flow over the edge or leak out any of the crevices in the sculpted walls of the candle.

 Always used two hands to hug the candle (on a candle that has been burning for some time and which walls are already softened).
 Gently push in with both thumbs using equal pressure on both sides.
 Fold the edges in gradually so you do not swamp the flame with the pool of liquid beeswax, and so you don't push your fingers through into the hot wax.

 Before your extinguish your candle, make sure that you hug it per the instructions above.